 Martin Holman is a British writer and former Florence resident who often returns to Italy.
-He is currently collaborating with Villa Romana, Florence, on a project with leading Italian painter Giorgio Griffa (opens May 6).
+He has collaborated with Villa Romana, Florence, on its current exhibition with leading Italian painter Giorgio Griffa (until September 16).

 “This woman drags the whole of Moscow and the whole of St Petersburg behind her; they don’t just imitate her work, they imitate even her personality.”
 Praise of that stature ...